NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

    Auto Cases finished

-In our example, the Cockpit created two cases with at least 2000 loglines in each case.
+In our example, the Cockpit created two cases with at least 2000 log lines in each case.

 .. important::
   The Analysis Cockpit generates auto\_case\_ids only for Alerts and Warnings.
-Don’t use the Autocase feature for Notice and Info level events.
+Don't use the Autocase feature for Notice and Info level events.

 Add to Case
 -----------

-Sometimes you may want to add loglines to an already existing case because they represent the same security context.
+Sometimes you may want to add log lines to an already existing case because they represent the same security context.
 To do this you can just click the ``Add to Case`` button and select the suitable case.
 It is also possible to add an additional comment to this case for the